SyncfusionExamples/How-to-achieve-default-Button-behavior-with-ButtonAdv/README.md

+# How to achieve default Button behavior with ButtonAdv
+By default, ButtonAdv does not have IsCancel and IsDefault properties.
+Using PreviewKeyDown event of the MainWindow, we can simulate this behavior of Button in ButtonAdv.

-# How-to-achieve-default-Button-behavior-with-ButtonAdv
+# About the sample
-This repository contains the article which helps to achieve the default and cancel button behavior in ButtonAdv control.
+This sample shows the demo on how to achieve the default button behavior with ButtonAdv.